 Remarkably, for a relatively small city, Maastricht packs in rather a lot of Michelin stars.
 Tout a Fait, Beluga loves you, Toine Hermsen, Au Coin des Bons Enfants and the glorious Chateau Neercanne, just outside the center, all boast at least one – and chefs can be wildly experimental.
 But there are also more bars per capita than even Amsterdam – so a jenever (gin) soaked night on the tiles requires little planning.
 Still, make sure to hit The Lab for more perception-altering cocktails, and Complex for bleeding-edge dance music.

-The Kruisherenhotel (a member of Design Hotels) might literally be the most spectacular hotel in the known universe, fitted as it is into an awe-inspiring, 15th Century former monastery and cathedral; the Beaumont, right on the buzzy Stationsstraat, has minimalist rooms and the chic Harry’s restaurant; Hotel Dis is an artistic 7-room guesthouse with its own contemporary gallery.
+The Kruisherenhotel (a member of Design Hotels) might literally be the most spectacular hotel in the known universe, built as it was into an awe-inspiring, 15th Century former monastery and cathedral; the Beaumont, right on the buzzy Stationsstraat, has minimalist rooms and the chic Harry’s restaurant; Hotel Dis is an artistic 7-room guesthouse with its own contemporary gallery.